York College of Pennsylvania: North Campus

 The Kinsley Engineering Center, which is 43000 sqft, features a large common project work space area to be used by the mechanical, electrical and computer engineering disciplines.
 The building also features gathering points for students to meet in small work groups or in social settings.
 The building was converted from a factory; it is LEED certified silver.
 It is named after the Kinsley Family Foundation.

 Northside Commons is a 171-unit, five-story residence located on the northern end of campus.
 Completed in 2011, the building houses 275 students in single and double bedrooms.
 The building houses a mix of freshmen and returning students, the commons also includes lounge and common areas for residents.
+The residence is currently undergoing expansion, with 204 beds and a range of amenities set to be added in June 2026.

 Kings Mill Depot, located across the train tracks from Northside Commons, houses the college's J.D.
 Brown Center for Entrepreneurship, a hub for innovation and entrepreneurial activity at York College.
 A key component of the J.D.
 Brown Center is the business incubator, which gives small businesses resources such as office space, and access to York College's intellectual resources.